 Public Interest Design Institutes® provide training to design professionals with in-depth study over two days on methods of how design can address the critical issues faced by communities.
 Training in public interest design is a way of enhancing an existing practice and learning skills to become pro-actively engaged in community-based design through fee-based projects.

 ArtPlace believes that art, culture and creativity expressed powerfully through place can create vibrant communities, thus increasing the desire and the economic opportunity for people to thrive in place.
 It is all about the local.

 Kickstarter is the world's largest funding platform for creative projects.
 On Kickstarter, project creators keep 100% ownership and control over their work, but only if a project reaches its funding goal before time runs out or no money changes hands.

 Knight Foundation supports transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.
-We believe that democracy thrives when people and communities are informed and engaged.
+The Foundation believes that democracy thrives when people and communities are informed and engaged.

 The National Endowment for the Arts recognizes design's ever-present role by funding activities across the design disciplines that encourage, preserve, and disseminate the best in American and global design and its impact on communities.

 The Public Access Design Fellowship provided by Center for Urban Pedagogy, allows New York City-based artists and designers to apply their design skills to contribute to social change.
 Fellows collaborate with CUP and a community organization to create multimedia projects that use design to make complex urban issues accessible to the New Yorkers most affected by them.

 The Rockefeller Foundation’s NYC Cultural Innovation Fund supports creativity and the arts, with an emphasis on innovation.
 The Foundation awards two-year grants for groundbreaking creative work that enriches the city’s cultural life and strengthens the role that the arts will play in the future of New York.